Matting.

 There are countless ways that your dog can become matted; the most common are due to improper brushing and inconsistent or infrequent grooming.
 Friction areas such as the armpits, under the collar, and the ears are particularly susceptible to matting.
 Depending on the maintenance level of your companion, most pups should be groomed every 3-6 weeks.
 It is important to keep the coat at a manageable length that aligns with your lifestyle and at-home care capabilities.
 During seasonal transitions, especially into summer, shedding of the undercoat can accumulate and lead to deep matting.
 Additionally, if your pup is dealing with fleas or allergies, excessive licking and scratching can create mats as well.
 For those who choose to bathe their dogs at home or allow them to get wet, it is crucial to ensure thorough drying afterward.
 Air-drying can leave the fur damp and tangled, which further exacerbates the matting problem.

 To avoid all the headaches and discomfort for your pup, you’ll need to invest time and effort.
 For some, this translates to daily brushing.
 While brushing might seem straightforward, matting becomes a problem if it’s dismissed as easy.
 Achieving success in this task requires practice, patience, and integrating it into your daily routine.
-I recommend the Chris Christensen coral slicker brush and a quality metal comb for all curly-coated breeds.
-Variations of both tools are available at Le Pawsh, and our staff can guide you through your options during your next visit.
+We recommend the Chris Christensen coral slicker brush and a quality metal comb for all curly-coated breeds.
+Variations of both tools are available at Le Pawsh, and our team can guide you through your options during your next visit.
 The brush features long bristles that reach the skin, effectively lifting deep tangles, while the comb allows you to verify your progress.
-Always consult your groomer about the best products and techniques for your specific dog!
+Always consult your groomer or Stylist about the best products and techniques for your specific dog!

 Obviously, not all dogs face grooming challenges, but for those that do, they require extra care.
 This includes thorough brushing that reaches the skin throughout every section of their coat—the back, legs, pits, tail, face, and even the rear.
 Proper grooming not only allows your pup to achieve a fantastic haircut but also significantly improves their comfort and well-being.
 There are specific techniques for brushing that the team at Le Pawsh can show during your next visit.
-We will also cover these methods in more detail in an upcoming post.
-If you have any questions, please feel free to ask!